jebowe3/Web-Mapping-Intro/README.md

 ![The Initial Map in Atom Live Server](images/map-1.png)
 **Figure 10**.
 The initial map in Atom Live Server.

 To explain a little about what is happening here, take a look at the lines of code in the index.html file above.
 Towards the top, you have included a link to the Leaflet CSS library, so that you can use it to style your web map.
 Within the style tags, you have included some code that tells the page to fill the entire body of the page with the map.
 You could edit those map parameters and check the effects in live server if you want to understand more.
 We will be expanding upon this code later.
 Below that, within the body tags, you have specifically added the map to the body within a div, or container.
 Then, you have included a link to the Leaflet JavaScript library so that you can use it to build your web map.
 All of this code goes within the script tags beneath the link.
 Notice that you have defined the center of the map with coordinates (37.5, -120).
 These coordinates are in the center of the State of California.
 You can change these numbers and see how the map will move to a new location on the Earth.
 You also define the map (const map) using the mapOptions parameters above it.

+### Open Source Base Maps

 Finally, you have defined a base map with L.tileLayer.
-At [this site](https://leaflet-extras.github.io/leaflet-providers/preview/), Leaflet provides many other options for base maps that you can use.
+At [this site](https://leaflet-extras.github.io/leaflet-providers/preview/), Leaflet provides many other options for free base maps that you can use.
 Let's change the base map now.
 Go ahead and swap out:

 ```js
 L.tileLayer('https://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png', {